Don’t Talk To Anyone But An Attorney If You Are Under Arrest

 Your Name And ‘I Want My Attorney Chase Dearman’ Should Be The Only Things You Say

-Contacting a lawyer immediately is always the best way to protect your rights, protect your freedom and protect your future.
-When you become a client of Dearman Law Firm, we can be at your side in every encounter with police, prosecutors and the court so you don’t have to worry about making any more mistakes.
+Contacting a lawyer is always the best way to protect your rights, protect your freedom and protect your future.
+When you become a client of Dearman Law Firm, we can be at your side in every encounter with police, prosecutors and the court, so you don’t have to worry about making any more mistakes.

 In the meantime, here are some words of advice from the Dearman Law Firm:

 - DON’T resist arrest.
-If police want to arrest you, they will.
+If the police want to arrest you, they will.
 Resisting could result in additional charges.

 - DON’T consent to a search.
 Make police officers obtain a search warrant based on probable cause, a procedure put in place to protect your rights.